lavafeld/magma-guide/docs/guide/run-measurements.md

 OONI probe runs on various OS types (Android, iOS, macOS, and Linux) and user interfaces (command-line, Web, and native graphical).
-The various clients (versions) have been developed in different programming languages (Python with the [Twisted networking framework](http://twistedmatrix.com/) is being used for desktop, servers, and embedded devices; mobile platforms use the portable C++11 network measurement library [measurement-kit](https://github.com/measurement-kit/measurement-kit).
+The various clients (versions) have been developed in different programming languages with the [Twisted networking framework](http://twistedmatrix.com/) is being used for desktop, servers, and embedded devices; mobile platforms use the portable C++11 network measurement library [measurement-kit](https://github.com/measurement-kit/measurement-kit).